Botulism

 • Dysphagia

 Pupillary light reflex is diminished or totally lost.
 Dysphagia can lead to aspiration pneumonia.
-These neurologic symptoms are characteristically bilateral and symmetric, beginning with the cranial nerves and followed by descending weakness or paralysis.
+Neurologic symptoms are characteristically bilateral and symmetric, beginning with the cranial nerves and followed by descending weakness or paralysis.

 There are no sensory disturbances, and the sensorium usually remains clear.